‘Fist Fight’ After-Credits Scene: There’s A Rapping Surprise Hidden At The End

-Will Fist Fight have an after-credits scene, one that extends the comedy by a few more minutes?
+Will Fist Fight have an after-credits scene; one that extends the comedy by a few more minutes?

 Moviegoers looking to escape some of the winter doldrums by checking out the Ice Cube and Charlie Day comedy will want to know if it’s worth sitting through the five to seven minutes of credits at the end of the movie for an after-credits scene.

 For those not up to date on the movie trope that is the after-credits scene, it’s a short scene that plays after the movie ends and all the credits have rolled.
-It’s something of a standard in action and especially superhero movies (including the Marvel series, where moviegoers get to see two separate after-credits scenes in every installment) but not always including in comedies.
+It’s something of a standard in action and especially superhero movies (including the Marvel series, where moviegoers get to see two separate after-credits scenes in every installment) but not always included in comedies.

 That will leave moviegoers who head out to Fist Fight wondering whether there will be an after-credits scene that gives them a little bit more comedy.